Grapes

 Viognier

 Viognier is highly aromatic, with a nose of peach, apricot, and citrus blossom.
-It has a rich mouthfeel with more stone fruit.
-Pale pink-gold color.
+It has a rich mouthfeel with stone fruit and floral notes, low acid, and a spicy finish reminiscent of crystallized ginger.

 Viognier is grown in the Northern Rhône valley, and reaches its peak in the appellations of Condrieu and Château Grillet.
-In California, it is by far the most-planted white Rhone grape, producing rich, tropical wines bottled varietally or in blends.
+In California, it is by far the most-planted white Rhone grape, producing rich, tropical wines, and useful as a varietal bottling and as both a lead and supporting player in blends.

 Grenache Blanc

-Grenache Blanc has firm acidity, green apple and citrus flavors, and white flower aromatics.
+Grenache Blanc has bright acidity, green apple and citrus flavors, rich texture, and white flower aromatics.

 Grenache Blanc is the tenth most widely planted white grape in France, and the fastest-growing white Rhone in acreage in California.
 Its combination of good richness and crisp acids makes it a great blending component, brightening many of the lower-acid white Rhône grapes without thinning the mouthfeel.
 Tablas Creek was the first winery to import Grenache Blanc into the United States, and it was recognized by the BATF in 2003.